 Students should ideally have at least 14 credits in Level 2 NCEA science and mathematics (or the IB/CIE equivalent of these).

-At all levels, students will undertake significant hands-on projects, working in teams and individually, to design, build and test physical prototypes to the level needed to pitch a new product concept to a client and investor.
+At all levels, students will undetake significant hands-on projects, working in teams and individually, to design and test game prototypes, using computer coding and game engines to the level needed to launch a new game app or pitch a new product concept to a client or investor.

 The following four compulsory core courses are taken by all Product Design students:

 - MATH 101 Introduction to Mathematics or EMTH 118 Engineering Mathematics 1A